MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 > [action]
 > 1. Update your `UITextView` object in the *Identity Inspector* to use the `TextView` class.
-> 2. Set `Module` to `ConvenienceKit`.
+> 2. Make sure *Module* is set to `ConvenienceKit`.
 > 3. Connect your `UITextField` and `TextView` Interface Builder objects to the `IBOutlets` variables in your code.
-> In case you have forgotten how that works, here is a little reminder:
+> In case you have forgotten how that works, here is a little reminder of one of the several ways it can be done:
 >
 > ![image](code_connect_fields.png)
 >